zbalkan/ClipboardMonitor/README.md

 Open the solution in Visual Studio (with *.NET Desktop Development* workload).

-## Thanks
+## Acknowledgement
+I'd like to present my gratitute to;
+* **Tim MalcomVetter** for the [UnstoppableService](https://github.com/malcomvetter/UnstoppableService) that provides a single-executable Windows service with installer capability, similar to Sysmon.
-Thanks to **Gérald Barré, aka.
-Meziantou** for the [AMSI in .NET article](https://www.meziantou.net/using-windows-antimalware-scan-interface-in-dotnet.htm) and **Eric Lawrence** for ClipShield and his [attack-techniques article](https://textslashplain.com/2024/06/04/attack-techniques-trojaned-clipboard/).
+* **Gérald Barré, aka.
+Meziantou** for the [AMSI in .NET article](https://www.meziantou.net/using-windows-antimalware-scan-interface-in-dotnet.htm).
+* **Eric Lawrence** for ClipShield and his [attack-techniques article](https://textslashplain.com/2024/06/04/attack-techniques-trojaned-clipboard/).

 ## Icon
 [Monitoring icons created by smashingstocks - Flaticon](https://www.flaticon.com/free-icons/monitoring)